vanviegen/webcentral/README.md

 ### Project types

-1. **Application.** If `webcentral.ini` exists and has a top-level `command` property, this command will be run from within a Firejail or Docker sandbox.
+1. **Application.** If `webcentral.ini` exists and has a top-level `command` property or `[docker]` section, a server process will will be run from within a Firejail sandbox or Docker container.
 The command is expected to set up an HTTP service on port $PORT (which will always be 8000 when Docker is used).
 This shouldn't take too long, as the incoming HTTP request will be stalled until the server is ready.
     - Firejail is the default option.
 It allows read-only access to system directories of the host system, such as `/bin` and `/usr`, but doesn't expose files like those in your home directory.
     - Docker is selected by creating a `[docker]` section in the .ini-file.
 No files of the host system, except from the project directory itself, will be exposed.
 Instead, a separate Linux distribution is created for the application.
 Generally, this will consume more memory and take a bit longer to start than when using Firejail.
 By default the container will run a pristine Alpine linux image, but options in the `[docker]` section of the .ini-file can be used to change that:
       - `base` sets the Docker base image to start with.
       - `commands` is an array of commands used to build the Docker image.
 Each command can either be a string, which will be executed as a shell command, or an array of strings, which will be executed without involving a shell.
       - `packages` is an array of packages to install on the base system.
 This only works on base systems that offer either `apt-get` (Debian/Ubuntu) or `apk` (Alpine) as a means to install them.
 This is just a shortcut for prepending `commands`.
+      - `mounts` is an array of directories in the context of the Docker container that should be persisted.
+The directories can be absolute or relative to the Docker workdir (`/app`).
+In the host system, empty directories that don't exist yet are automatically created in the `mounts/` directory.
+The `/app` directory itself is always mounted.
+      - `http_port` is the TCP port within the container that the HTTP server will be running on.
+It defaults to 8000.

     Example `webcentral.ini` using PHP from the host system:
     ```ini